TheMC2005/sea-survival-game/README.md

 - **Dynamic Ocean Environment**: A vast ocean to explore, with changing weather and day-night cycles.
 - **Resource Management**: Gather materials from the ocean and islands to craft essential tools and structures.
-- **Crafting System**: Create new items from gathered resources, including food, tools, and shelters.
+- **Crafting System**: Create new items from gathered resources, including tools.
-- **Survival Mechanics**: Maintain your health, hunger, and thirst levels while surviving against natural elements and wildlife.
+- **Survival Mechanics**: Maintain your health, hunger levels while surviving against natural elements and wildlife.
 - **Progressive Difficulty**: The further you explore, the more challenging the game becomes.

+- Many more to list, but it would be much better to explore rather than reading about it!

 ### Cloning the Repository